-- (1) An insurer shall provide to a policy holder, at intervals not exceeding one year, a report of the performance of the investment of the policy holder in - (a) a "with profit" life insurance product that entitles the policy holder to a bonus at the discretion of the insurer; - (b) an investment linked policy; or - (c) a structured investment-linked insurance policy. - (2) The Commission may specify in the FSC Rules the form and particulars of the report referred to in subsection (1).
+- (1) Where a policyholder has invested in a "with profit" life insurance product which entitles him to a bonus at the discretion of the insurer or in an investment linked policy, the insurer shall provide the policyholder with a report of the performance of the investment in such products, regularly and in any case not less than once every year. - (2) The Commission may specify in the FSC Rules the form and particulars of the report referred to in subsection (1).